TurkuNLP/ATP_kurssi/README.md

 ## Monday Nov.
 1
 - using git clone to get data from Github
-- sort, uniq to do frequency lists
+- sort, uniq
 - sort | uniq -c | sort -n pipe to do frequency list
+- Notebook 3